Alderbury: Notable buildings

 Alderbury House is a Grade II* listed country house from the late 18th century, near St Mary's church, on a rise above the Avon meadows.
 Described as one of Wiltshire's most elegant Georgian country houses when it was offered for sale in 2020 with 33 acres for around £5 million, it is now believed to have been designed by Benjamin Henry Latrobe, known for his work on The White House in Washington DC.
 The Historic England listing, added in 1960, stated that the architect was James Wyatt, but it was "misattributed" according to Michael Fazio in The Domestic Architecture of Benjamin Henry Latrobe.

 A water trough in limestone under a tiled roof was erected in 1902 on the village green, to commemorate the coronation of Edward VII and in appreciation of the Earl of Radnor for providing a water supply to the village.
 The structure re-uses four double capitals from the remains of Ivychurch Priory.

 At Shute End, just inside Clarendon parish, St Marie's Grange was built in 1835 by architect Augustus Pugin for his own occupation, but enlarged in 1841 after he had left.
 Pevsner describes the "romantic dream come true" in some detail.
 The house is Grade I listed.

 Workhouses

 The Alderbury Poor Law Union built workhouses to serve the Salisbury area.
 One workhouse was built on Coombe Road in 1836.
 Another was built near the Odstock road in 1878 and later had a chapel added.
 The county council took over the site, renamed Meyrick Close, in the 1970s as a social services facility.

 Notable people

 In the 16th century, Ivychurch Priory was converted into a house by Henry Herbert, 2nd Earl of Pembroke.
 Residents included Sir George Penruddock (died 1581, politician); Mary Herbert, Countess of Pembroke (1561–1621, literary figure and patroness); and John Dove (died 1664/5, politician).

-Tennis player Violet Millicent Pinckney (1871–1955) was born at Alderbury.
+Tennis player Violet Millicent Pinckney (1871–1955) was born at Alderbury, as was Anglo-Scottish educator and social reformer Lileen Hardy.